 Nowadays, Sorronda is often at her flagship shop on New Farm’s James Street.
 “To make our business work I need to be physically present at the shop to make connections with our customers and give them a recognisable face to the clothes,” she says.
 Being on local turf also means she was able to collaborate with Queensland Ballet and Expressions Dance Company on costume design, attracting a new audience for the label.

 In a house dominated by bolts of fabric samples and religious and spiritual artefacts, there’s just one bare room.
-Sorronda is 18 weeks pregnant, so this is a nursery in progress.
+When Broadsheet visits, Sorronda is 18 weeks pregnant, and this is the nursery in progress.

 Harwood asserts that the couple have only ever fought once – “during French speaking class” – though he’s eager to see how a newborn baby will affect that harmony.
 Teasingly, Sorronda vows to re-watch the Netflix series Stranger Things with their offspring as soon as it’s six years old.
 Harwood looks aghast.
 “This right now could be our first parenting argument,” he laughs.